-- (1) There is a general agreement between different measurement techniques that the maximum heat flux is between 1 and 5 M W m-2, and the maximum heat-transfer coefficient lies between 40 and 50 kW m-2 K-1.
-The corresponding burnout temperature is \sim 200 °C to 250 °C. - (2) Fundamentally, the operating temperature range of 220 °C to 620 °C is wider than for steel casting, extending down to the burnout temperature, so the ingot surface temperature has more effect on the heat transfer. - (3) The Leidenfrost temperature is ~250 °C to 350 °C and increases with increasing water flow rate, in the same way as observed for steel.
-The heat-transfer coefficient at the Leidenfrost temperature is very sensitive to water flow rate at low flow rates.
-Thus, the water flow rate determines whether stable film boiling or water ejection will occur during the startup of DC casting.
-The Leidenfrost temperature can also be influenced by the water quality as well as the water temperature.^[72] - (4) The oblique orientation of the water nozzle used in DC casting greatly affects the heat transfer.
+- 1. There is a general agreement between different measurement techniques that the maximum heat flux is between 1-5 MWm-2, and the maximum heat transfer coefficient lies between 40 and 50 kWm-2K-1.
+The corresponding burnout temperature is ~200-250 °C. - 2.
+Fundamentally, the operating temperature range of 220-620 °C is wider than for steel casting, extending down to the burnout temperature, so the ingot surface temperature has more effect on the heat transfer. - 3.
+The Leidenfrost temperature is ~250-350 °C and increases with increasing water flow rate, in the same way as observed for steel.
+The heat transfer coefficient at the Leidenfrost temperature is very sensitive to water flow rate at low flow rates.
+Thus, water flow rate determines whether stable film boiling or water ejection will occur during start-up of D.C. casting.
+The Leidenfrost temperature [70]. - 4.
+The oblique orientation of the water nozzle used in D.C. casting greatly affects the heat transfer.
 Because flow is directed downward along the ingot surface, the heat flux varies greatly with distance above or below its maximum at the impingement point.
 It drops significantly in the region of back flow above the impingement point.
-It decreases only gradually with distance below the impingement point as the water film loses momentum, and can be ejected from the surface by the formation of a stable vapor barrier. - (5) The rate of heat extraction is a strong function of metal surface temperature.
-This is shown in Figure 17^[21] as a function of temperature at the impingement point and in the streaming zone.
-This figure shows that the heat flux also depends strongly on the initial temperature of the surface when water is first added, which affects the transient coevolution of the water layer and the metal surface temperature. - (6) Under transient conditions, the rate of heat extraction has also been found to be influenced by alloy thermal conductivity, with higher conductivity material producing higher maximum heat fluxes for a given flow rate and surface temperature.^[21] - (7) The morphology of the ingot surface emerging from the mold has a significant impact on the boiling curve behavior; with rougher surfaces exhibiting higher heat-transfer rates.^[21]
+It decreases only gradually with distance below the impingement point as the water film loses momentum, and can be ejected from the surface by the formation of a stable vapor barrier. - 5.
+The rate of heat extraction is a strong function of metal surface temperature.
+This is shown in Figure 17^[20] as a function of temperature at the impingement point and in the streaming zone.
+This figure shows that the heat flux also depends strongly on the initial temperature of the surface when water is first added, which affects the transient co-evolution of the water layer and the metal surface temperature.

+- 6. Under transient conditions, the rate of heat extraction has also been found to be influenced by alloy thermal conductivity, with higher conductivity material producing higher maximum heat fluxes for a given flow rate and surface temperature^[20]. - 7.
+The morphology of the ingot surface emerging from the mold has a significant impact on the boiling curve behavior; with rougher surfaces exhibiting higher heat transfer rates^[20].